scpwiki/easy-ban-script/README.md

 ![screenshot of confirmation](screenshot-ban-confirmation.png)

 After carefully verifying that all the information is correct, then click the button to add the ban.
+Note that this will remove the user's membership if they're still a member.

 Similarly for revokes: